 The experience of stress is universal - it is part of being alive.
 Therefore, developing a healthy response to stress is a skill that will serve you well throughout your life.
 Some stressors are within your realm of control and can be prevented.
 For example, you can choose whether you want the additional stress of a fifth class, on top of your job, sports team, long-distance relationship, and so on.
 Other stressors are unavoidable, but you can alleviate the impact by practicing some of the wellness strategies outlined in these pages.

 - Good self-care: Taking care of yourself will help maintain your physical, emotional, and mental reserves to prevent and manage stress.
 This includes regular sleep, exercise, relaxation, and eating well.
-For more self-care ideas, visit 55 ways to take care of yourself when you're busy.

 - Evaluate your priorities: There are so many amazing activities to engage in at St.Ben's and St. John's, but if you try to do everything, you may spread yourself too thin to really reap value from the activities you're engaged in.
 What is most important to you?
 Imagine yourself 5-10 years in the future, looking back.
 Will you wish you invested more in academics?
 Developing friendships?
 Co-curricular activities?